exonum/exonum-doc/src/get-started/java-binding.md

 in the schema class that implements [`Schema`][schema] interface; when implementing `Service` directly – in the service itself.

-!!! note "Example of a Service Schema with a single Merklized collection"
+!!! note "Example of a Service Schema with a single Merkelized collection"

     ```java
     class FooSchema implements Schema {